deckhouse/deckhouse/ee/modules/380-metallb/docs/USAGE.md

 {% raw %}

 Metallb can be used in Static (Bare Metal) clusters when you can't order a load balancer from a cloud provider.
 Metallb can work in L2 or BGP modes.
 Below is an example of Metallb usage in L2 mode.

-We will create Ingress Controller with `LoadBalancer` inlet.
-And we will also expose standalone nginx using service with `LoadBalancer` type.
+We will create an Ingress Controller with `LoadBalancer` inlet.
+And we will also expose standalone Nginx using a Service with the `LoadBalancer` type.

-First, you have to decide, which NodeGroups will be used to deploy applications that have to be exposed by LoadBalancer service.
+First, you have to decide which NodeGroups will be used to deploy applications that have to be exposed by the LoadBalancer service.
-Ingress controllers run on frontend nodes and nginx runs on worker node in this example.
+Ingress controllers run on frontend nodes, and Nginx runs on a worker node in this example.
 They have common label `node-role/metallb=""`.

 ```yaml
 apiVersion: deckhouse.io/v1